rrachleanne/ParQueen_MarketPlace/README.md

 1. Trello

-Once i had my idea, the ERD enabled me to see what the structure and relationships would be and the Wireframes enabled me to visualise it.
-With both these things, i was able to go back and forth and re-work what i had to ensure i had a great user experience and no duplication when it came to coding.
+Once I had my idea, the ERD enabled me to see what the structure and relationships would be and the Wireframes enabled me to visualise it.
+With both these things, I was able to go back and forth and re-work what I had to ensure I had a great user experience and no duplication when it came to coding.

 The trelloboard assisted me to layout everything that had to be done.
-I also used a note pad to write down items i wanted to focus on.
-Some days i was able to do more, others the task was too large or presented itself with bugs.
+I also used a notebook to write down items I wanted to focus on.
+Some days I was able to do more, others days, the task was too large or presented itself with bugs.

 Here is the breakdown from my notes in the the first 16 days:

 <u>Day 1</u>: Make a list, execute: The first item was to do the application set up, enter in Postgres credentials into Database.yml, db:create and add relevant gems.
-From there, i spent a bit researching the design, colors, font, icons, logo and what bootstrap i was going to use.
+From there, I spent a bit researching the design, colors, font, icons, logo and what bootstrap components I was going to use.
 I implemented a home page, routes and authentication - commit to github.

 <u>Day 2</u>: Make a list, execute.
 Implement relations for User, Profile and Products, authorisation, re-directs and self-join association - commit to github.

 <u>Day 3:</u> Make a list, execute.
-Forms, picture uploads, more redirects/if user logged i/not etc and styling - commit to github.
+Forms, picture uploads, more redirects/if user logged in/not etc and styling - commit to github.

 <u>Day 4</u>: Make a list, execute.
 Profile Page styling, listing controller, authorisation, delete unnecessary rows and tables - commit to github.

 Day 5: Make a list, execute.
 Dropdown options(select) on forms, Show product listing on profile, customise login messages, custom 404 messages, Contact page and About Page - commit to github.

 <u>Day 6</u>: Make a list, execute.
-More redirects/if user logged i/not etc, nav bar link after signin redirect and styling - commit to github.
+More redirects/if user logged in/not etc, nav bar link after sign-in, redirect and styling - commit to github.

 <u>Day 7:</u> Make a list, execute.
-Created an Order scaffold and realised i didnt need one, fix bugs,
+Created an Order scaffold, which I realised I didn't need one- rolled back and fix bugs - commit to github.

 <u>Day 8:</u> Make a list, execute.
-Google Maps integration, more redirects/if user logged i/not etc and style.
+Google Maps integration, more redirects/if user logged in/not etc and style.
 Fix errors - commit to github.

 <u>Day 9:</u> Make a list, execute.
 Google Maps integration, Stripe Integration, add relevant rows for Stripe redirects and style.
 Fix errors - commit to github.

 <u>Day 10:</u> Make a list, execute.
-Implemented search functionality for suburb, hide non-available items on listing page.
+Implemented search functionality for suburb, hide non-available items on listing page - commit to github

 <u>Day 11:</u> Make a list, execute.
-Hide purchased items from listing page, redirect user to same page if required to login, file type uploader.
+Hide purchased items from listing page, redirect user to same page if required to login, file type uploader - commit to github

 <u>Day 12:</u> Make a list, execute.
-Researched and played around with searching by state or category, styling, styling buttons and show purchased items on profile page.
+Researched and played around with searching by state or category, styling, styling buttons and show purchased items on profile page - commit to github

 <u>Day 13:</u> Make a list, execute.
-Show sold items on listing page, fix search issue, implement analytics with product.count.
+Show sold items on listing page, fix search issue, implement analytics with product.count - commit to github

 <u>Day 14:</u> Make a list, execute.
 Use AWS S3, deploy to heroku.

 <u>Day 15:</u> Make a list, execute.
 Deploy to Heroku - lots of issues.

 <u>Day 16:</u> Make a list, execute.
 Finalise styling, clean up code and add notes.
 Fix redirect to sign up page to go to new profile page > had to add gem to resolve issue, add user and listing data onto Heroku and test.
-Get external person and fellow classmate to test.
+Get external person and fellow classmate to test - commit to github.

 Here is my trelloboard and a few checklists:

-<u>Most items are completed, final review, one external tester and commit is required as at 6/8/2020</u>
+<u>Most items are completed, final review, one external tester and commit is required as at 6/8/2020S</u>

 ![](https://github.com/rrachleanne/ParQueen_MarketPlace/blob/master/docs/trello.jpg)